dhanjit97/Lab_management_system/README.md

 2. Number of PCs available in each lab
 3. if the number of PCs available in each lab is more than the number of students in a class the lab can be assigned to the class
-4. If the all the labs are currently occupied or not if yes then the labs will be free to be assigned after the time duration for which it was assigned if no then the labs are occupied then labs will be assigned according to the condition no 3.
+4. If all the labs are currently occupied if yes then the labs will be free to be assigned after the time duration for which it was assigned if no then the labs are free to be assigned according to condition no 3.
 5. Saves all the allocations in a csv file